Harris Academy Sutton: Description

-The Academy is on the London Cancer Hub site, which is a partnership between the London Borough of Sutton and the Institute of Cancer Research, supported by the Royal Marsden NHS Foundation Trust, the Greater London Authority, and Epsom & St Helier University Hospitals NHS Trust.
+The academy is on the London Cancer Hub site, which is a partnership between the London Borough of Sutton and the Institute of Cancer Research, supported by the Royal Marsden NHS Foundation Trust, the Greater London Authority, and Epsom & St Helier University Hospitals NHS Trust.
 It is a specialist STEM school, and its co-location on the Hub's site aims to boost scientific learning.

 Academics

-The school is in its fourth year, and is running classes from Year 7 to Year 11, or Key Stage 3 to the start of Key Stage 4.
+In September 2023, the school opened a Sixth Form.
+Before then, it ran classes from Year 7 to Year 11.